Caleb Moore: Injury and death

 Moore was injured on January 24, 2013, during the Snowmobile Freestyle part of Winter X Games XVII, which was held in Aspen, Colorado.
-He was attempting a backflip (a trick he had done several times before) when the skis on his snowmobile were snagged on the ground as he was about to land.
+He was attempting a backflip (a trick he had done several times before) when the skis on his snowmobile snagged the ground as he was about to land.
 As a result, Moore was flipped over the handlebars and upon landing, was hit by the snowmobile.
 His brother Colten was also injured on the same day, sustaining a separated pelvis.

 Moore was able to leave the scene under his own strength and he was taken to Aspen Valley Hospital to be treated for concussion.
 Doctors there discovered bleeding around the heart, and he was diagnosed with a heart contusion.
 He was airlifted to St. Mary's Hospital in Grand Junction, Colorado, to undergo heart surgery.
 While he was being transported, Moore suffered a period of cardiopulmonary arrest due to presumed unrelieved pericardial tamponade.
 The lack of oxygen to his brain during this time of hypotension caused anoxic encephalopathy.
 The fact that a brain complication had occurred was announced by a family spokesman in the days after the accident.
 Moore remained unconscious after arrival at St. Mary's Hospital, and his condition did not improve over the next several days.
 He was pronounced dead at 9:30 AM on January 31.
 His family invited the public to observe a moment of silence on February 7, 2013, one week after his death.
 ESPN presented Moore's family with an X-Games gold medal at his funeral to go along with the medals that he had previously won.

 Friends, family, and fans of Moore continue his legacy and show support for him and his family by using the hashtags #RideforCaleb and #31Style on their posts in social media as well as put "In Memory of Caleb Moore" decals on their ATVs, dirt bikes, snowmobiles, or personal vehicles.

 Moore's younger brother Colten Moore and author Keith O'Brien wrote a book called Catching the Sky which was released January 19, 2016.
 The book talks about Moore's life, the road to X-Games, and ultimately his death.
 It gives insight into the world of extreme sports and was at one time listed as the number one best selling book in the extreme sports category on Amazon.